Cranial-XIX/TRPO-and-its-variant/README.md

 # PyTorch implementation of TRPO

-This repo contains a PyTorch implementation of a [TRPO](http://arxiv.org/abs/1502.05477) agent for an environment with a discrete action space.
+This repo contains a PyTorch implementation of a [TRPO](http://arxiv.org/abs/1502.05477) agent for Mujuco Env of Swimmer-v1 as well as its variant for the Stanford CS229 final project.

-## Contributions

-Contributions are welcome.
-Feel free to send a pull request for any bug fixes, optimizations or general improvements.

-## Usage

-See the examples directory for example usages.

-## To-Do

-- [ ] Plot of results
-- [ ] Continuous control